Settingsintermediate

 • Symptom: A “warning” icon appears next to a capability in the list.
 Fix: that’s the L0-on-action warning — actions (capabilities that change state, not read state) shouldn’t generally run at L0.
 Bump the security level to L1+ unless you have a deliberate reason.

 • Symptom: The capability never fires in test.
 Fix: confirm the test session’s auth level meets the capability’s effective level.
 Open the test panel, click Verify identity, and bring the auth level up.
+If you’re testing over voice, confirm the capability is L0.

 • Symptom: The capability fires but the AI doesn’t reference its result.
 Fix: check the specialist’s Instructions — sometimes a poorly worded instruction tells the AI to ignore certain capability outputs.
 Also check the capability’s response format in Settings → Capabilities; if the AI can’t parse the response, it won’t use it.